Useful Links

 Senate Committee on Energy and Natural Resources

-Tennessee Valley Authority - a government-owned utility, the largest producer of electric power in the nation
+Tennessee Valley Authority – A government-owned utility, the largest producer of electric power in the nation